 JOHN: That depends greatly upon the category of activity we might be talking about.
 The person I admire most in the world is my wife, Deborah.
 She is my main inspiration.
 When I was younger, my father was my mentor in business and in life.
 There are many, many others.

 SUNNI: I know I've taken a lot of your time, John, and I appreciate every minute of it ...
 Before I go, is there anything else you'd like to share with my readers?
 Other projects I didn't mention, words of wisdom ...?

 JOHN: The same advice I gave above: My advice is to follow your heart wherever it takes you.
 Choose love instead of fear.
 If you do, a wonderful life adventure awaits you!
 Carpe diem!

 SUNNI: Thank you very much for all your time today, John.
 It's been very stimulating and thought-provoking talking with you, and I hope our trails cross in person again soon.

 JOHN: It's been fun.
-Take care.Taxonomy: conscious capitalism
+Take care.Categories: conscious capitalism

 A debate reprinted with permission from Reason magazine featuring Milton Friedman, Whole Foods' John Mackey, and Cypress Semiconductor's T.J.
 Rodgers.

 Thirty-five years ago, Milton Friedman wrote a famous article for The New York Times Magazine whose title aptly summed up its main point: "The Social Responsibility of Business Is to Increase Its Profits."
 The future Nobel laureate in economics had no patience for capitalists who claimed that "business is not concerned 'merely' with profit but also with promoting desirable 'social' ends; that business has a 'social conscience' and takes seriously its responsibilities for providing employment, eliminating discrimination, avoiding pollution and whatever else may be the catchwords of the contemporary crop of re formers."